nzapras/CTF-Challenges/Image Sweeper I/readme.md

 ## Description

-The objective of this challenge is to extract and reconstruct a file from the network capture.
-Once the file has been reconstructed, using forensics technique indicate that the file is an encrypted compressed ZIP file.
-The encrypted file must be cracked using any preferred password cracking tool using the famous rockyou.txt password list.
-Once the file is decrypted, uploading the file hash to VirusTotal will reveal the flag.
+The objective of this challenge is to determine the owner's email from an image file that was reconstructed from a public WiFi.

 # Solution
-**1. Analyzing the PCAP**
+**1. Review the Image Pr**

 In wireshark analyzing the conversation between IP Addresses '192.168.10.128' and '192.168.10.130' indicates a file download from '192.168.10.130' on port 8080.